 Peppa was taken to Windwhistle Warren.
-We always support rabbit rescue, if you want to find out which rescue is closest to you try Save a Fluff.
-Windwhistle had several potential matches for Peppa, all of whom were already neutered and vaccinated and ready to be rehomed, and he was introduced to a couple of them before we decided that Betsy was our best bet!
-Of course a lot of this was filmed so you might see some of it when the programme airs.
-Peppa and Betsy stayed with the lovely Alice at Windwhistle for two weeks so that we could be sure that they were well paired up before they moved back home, and to their new accommodation.
+We always support rabbit rescue; if you want to find out which rescue is closest to you, try Save a Fluff.
+Windwhistle had several potential matches for Peppa, all of whom were already neutered and vaccinated and ready to be rehomed.
+He was introduced to a couple of them before we decided that Betsy was our best bet!
+Of course, a lot of this was filmed, so you might see some of it when the programme airs.
+Peppa and Betsy stayed with the lovely Alice at Windwhistle for two weeks so that we could be sure that they were well paired up before they moved back home and to their new accommodation.

 We really wanted to do a good job of this because it was such a great opportunity to get the messages and ideas out to other rabbit owners, so the cost of all of this was met by the RWF.
 Here are a few photos of the transformation.